KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 • SSLC/Class 10 Marks Card.

-• Parent’s hometown declaration certificate while joining the service issued by the respective branch of integrated HQ of MoD for Officers and respective record offices for JCOs.
+• Parent’s hometown declaration certificate while joining the service issued by the respective branch of the integrated HQ of MoD for officers and respective record offices for JCOs.

 • Caste/Caste Income certificate issued by Concerned Tahsildar.